zyqu/DHT/README.txt

     printf("%v %v\n", ID, value), where ID refers to the node that finally returned the value.
 If you do not find a value, print "ERR".

-// The following four commands cause your code to invoke the appropriate RPC on
+ping nodeID
-// another node, specified by the nodeID argument. ping nodeID ping host:port
+ping host:port
     Perform a ping.